Everything You Can Do to Support the Fight for Equality

 3. Organize a peaceful protest

-Among the many rights granted to us by the First Amendment of the United States Constitution, the right to peaceably assemble is one we must use to achieve equal rights for all.
+Among the many rights granted to us by the First Amendment of the United States Constitution, the right to peaceably assemble is one we must use to achieve equal rights for everyone.
 Thanks to thousands of online resources, organizing a protest, sit in, or walk out doesn’t have to be overwhelming.
-Organizations like the National Youth Rights Association (NYRA) offer guidance and information on how to organize a protest and what steps you need to take in order to ensure your message is heard.
+Organizations like the National Youth Rights Association (NYRA) offer guidance and information on how to organize a protest and what steps you must take in order to ensure your message is heard.

-4. Fundraise to support equal rights for all
+4. Fundraise for equality for all

-When using crowdfunding sites like GoFundMe, creating a fundraiser is easy and you can start sharing your fundraiser on social media as soon as its created.
-With GoFundMe, you also have the added advantage of having a free fundraising platform with a built-in community of donors and other organizers.
+When using crowdfunding sites like GoFundMe, creating a fundraiser is easy and you can start sharing your fundraiser on social media as soon as it’s created.
+With GoFundMe, you also have the added advantage of having a fundraising platform with a built-in community of donors and other organizers.
 Here are just a few inspiring examples of people fundraising for equality:

 Based out of Vancouver, this group of organizers decided to take action and bring needed attention to marginalized communities in their area.
-With the help of donors, they were able to raise over $300,000 to support their cause.
+With the help of donors, they were able to raise over $300,000 to aid their cause.

-Inequality has had many consequences, including inadequate education funding for marginalized and low-income communities.
+Injustice has had many consequences, including inadequate education funding for marginalized and low-income communities.
 By fundraising for the National Black Child Development institute, organizers from The Ravens Claw Society have provided funding for this organization dedicated to ensuring Black children receive the education they deserve.

 5. Donate to fundraisers

-6. Volunteer with local or national human rights organizations
+6. Volunteer with local or national organizations

 7. Support local businesses

-An often overlooked way to promote equality is by supporting businesses owned by people in marginalized communities.
+An often overlooked way of promoting equality is by supporting businesses owned by people in marginalized communities.
 Small businesses all over the country have a difficult time succeeding, but this is especially true for businesses owned by minorities.
 Historically, minorities have struggled to get access to small business loans, making an already difficult job almost impossible.
 By shopping and supporting local minority-owned businesses, you can ensure these businesses survive and ultimately succeed.
-All you need to do is a simple Google or LinkedIn search for minority-owned businesses.
+All you have to do is a simple Google or LinkedIn search for minority-owned businesses.
 You can also search for small businesses owned by marginalized community members that are seeking relief due to COVID-19 and you’ll see many results for businesses in need.

 8. Continue to educate yourself

-Fight for equal rights for everyone today
+Fight for equality for everyone today